 Olive oil is considered to be moderately comedogenic, which means that it is somewhat likely to clog pores and trigger acne in some people.
 This is especially important for people with acne-prone skin.
 Whatever your skin type is, you should consider trying it out on a small area of your face before adding it in your regular skincare routine.

 Technically, all skin types could benefit from olive oil because every individual reaction will be different.
-No matter what your skin type is, if you have some intolerance or allergy to it your skin will probably break out as a result from using it.
+No matter what your skin type is, if you have some intolerance or allergy to it your skin will probably break out as a result of using it.
 That being said, some skin types are more likely to have an adverse reaction to it, such as those with oily and acne-prone skin.
 People with normal, insensitive or dry skin should have a more positive experience.

 Truth is, nothing consumed in isolation can help with a condition like acne.
 What matters is what you eat the majority of the time, what your diet is like overall and how it works in conjunction with other lifestyle factors.